 - Highly Flammable – Converting all systems at once can be risky.
 If something goes wrong, the process of reverting systems can be complicated and, in some cases, unsuccessful.
 The organisation may not be ready for the switch by the given date and can leave a business in a vulnerable position.

-Phased –The roll out approach
+Phased Implementation –The roll out approach

 This method is more of a slow burner.
 The phased strategy implements the new system in a series of steps, beginning at the core and then deploying additional modules in phases.
 This is the less risky style of go-live, as it’s easier to roll back malfunctioning or poor new features before you jump the gun and they are implemented across the whole company.
 Phasing can happen in several different ways, depending on what best suits the business needs.
 ERP modules can be rolled one at a time or the whole ERP system can be rolled out across different business departments or geographical offices.
 Whatever option suits your business best, the incremental style means you can shine the efforts of support team and software experts on one task at a time.
 Allowing your team to plan ahead, spreading their resources equally as opposed to fires setting off simultaneously across multiple departments of the business.

-Benefits of the Phased Approach
+Benefits of the Phased Implementation

 - Low Exposure – There is no hard and fast deadline, meaning the organisation can make adjustments as needed during the transition.
 The organisation has more time to adjust to the new system, thus there doesn’t need to be any dramatic bangs to productivity.